 Each year, the University Honors Student Association (UHSA) in conjunction with the University Honors Program (UHP) recognize one Honors faculty member for teaching excellence.

-Congratulations to Our 2012 Outstanding Teaching Award Winner, Dr. Don Dingledine!
+Congratulations to the 2012 Outstanding Teaching Award Winner, Dr. Don Dingledine

 Two members of the UHSA Executive Board, Alyssa Brunner and Shane Conner, read students' testimonials and presented Dr. Dingledine with the award at the Honors Graduation Ceremony on Monday, May 6, 2013.

 Dr. Dingledine, who has been teaching in the Department of English at UW Oshkosh since 2000, joined the UHP faculty in 2006.
 His Honors courses include English 110: Honors Composition, English 229: Honors African American Literature, Honors 175: Seminar, and Honors 475: Senior Seminar.

 This is the second time Dr. Dingledine has been honored with the Outstanding Teaching Award.
 He was nominated this year for Honors 275: Culture Connection.

 Congratulations to Dr. Dingledine and to his fellow nominees, Mr. Cary Henson and Dr. Paul Klemp, also from the Department of English.